 9) The Mysterious Benedict Society

 After winning a scholarship competition, four gifted orphans are recruited by the peculiar Mr. Benedict for a dangerous mission to save the world from a global crisis known as The Emergency.
 Reynie, Sticky, Kate, and Constance must infiltrate the mysterious L.I.V.E.
 Institute to discover the truth behind the crisis.
 When the headmaster, the sophisticated Dr. Curtain appears to be behind this worldwide panic, the kids of “The Mysterious Benedict Society” must devise a plan to defeat him.
-This is a quirky series, with fascinating characters and offers something completely different to anything else on Disney+ right now.
+This is a quirky series, with fascinating characters and offers something completely different to anything else on Disney+.
+A easy recommendation.

 One of the biggest and most popular Disney+ Originals released, it’s an unforgettable cinematic stage performance, the filmed version of the original Broadway production of “Hamilton” combines the best elements of live theater, film and streaming to bring the cultural phenomenon to homes around the world for a thrilling, once-in-a-lifetime experience.
 “Hamilton” is the story of America then, told by America now.
 Featuring a score that blends hip-hop, jazz, R&B and Broadway, “Hamilton” has taken the story of American founding father Alexander Hamilton and created a revolutionary moment in theatre—a musical that has had a profound impact on culture, politics, and education.